msab05/Disabling-Windows-Copilot/README.md

 Copilot in Windows is an AI-powered assistant that provides centralized help with tasks, creativity, and collaboration.
 A cybersecurity team might want to disable Copilot in certain situations due to potential security risks.

-## How to disable Windows Copilot using Group Policy for Windows 10/11 (Taskbar and Windows Search):
+## Disabling Windows Copilot using Group Policy for Windows 10/11 (Taskbar and Windows Search):
 References: https://learn.microsoft.com/en-us/windows/client-management/manage-windows-copilot

 1. To disable Windows Copilot using Group Policy for both Windows 10 and 11: Create a new or modify an existing user based GPO that applies to all of your users in your domain.
   User Configuration > Administrative Templates > Windows Components > Windows Copilot > Turn off Windows Copilot : Set this to Enabled